-Registration will be opened to the general public in December.
+Registrations for each committee open to the general public independently.
 Most of our venues listed below have a solid list of volunteers that return each year.
 If you are interested in volunteering, consider a committee that is open to new registrations this year to become familiar with the process of introductions to other committees.
 Uniforms are unique to each committee, and if necessary, are available for purchase through the online registration procedure.
 Thank you for volunteering and paying it forward through your time and effort!

 Hole Marshals serve as tournament ambassadors on the course providing crowd control, keeping distractions to a minimum, locating and protecting errant golf balls and assisting in spectator and player/caddie safety.
 Hole Marshals are often asked to remind patrons of PGA TOUR policy like cell phones and camera use, as well as crowd noise during play.
 New volunteers to the working Marshal group will be trained in all areas of responsibility and will report to a Hole Captain who will assign them to various shifts during the tournament.